 Kennel License: If you own eight or more dogs, you need to apply for a kennel license through LFACC.
 The annual license is $135, and all dogs must be current on their rabies vaccinations and city licenses.

-Leash Law: All dogs in Fayette County must be on a leash, behind a fence, or on the dog owner’s property under the owner’s supervision at all times when outside.
+Leash Law: All dogs in Fayette County must be on a leash, behind a fence or on the dog owner’s property under the owner’s supervision at all times when outside.
 Dogs cannot run-at-large, even under voice command, and they must wear their current license and rabies tags at all times.

-Dog Parks: There are four locations in Fayette County where dogs can run off-leash in designated areas: Masterson Station Park, Jacobson Park, Coldstream Park, and Wellington Park.
+Dog Parks: There are four locations in Fayette County where dogs can run off-leash in designated areas: Masterson Station Park, Jacobson Park, Coldstream Park and Wellington Park.
 For more information on the city's dog parks, please visit Parks and Recreation's page here.

 Barking Dogs: If you are having a problem with a barking dog, please consider the following options:

 Talk to your neighbor: Please give your neighbor the benefit of the doubt.
 In many situations, someone with a noisy dog may not realize that there is a disturbance.
-Dogs bark because of numerous reasons including loneliness, boredom, other animals, passersby, or because they’re being teased.
+Dogs bark because of numerous reasons including loneliness, boredom, other animals, passersby or because they’re being teased.
 Doing someone a favor by informing them of the situation first could be the neighborly thing to do!

-Put it in writing: If after talking to your neighbor the problem continues, write a letter reminding him/her of the situation.
+Put it in writing: If after talking to your neighbor the problem continues, write a letter reminding them of the situation.
 Try not to use a threatening tone and explain that if the problem doesn’t get better you will need to contact local authorities.
 Maintain a list of the occasions you’ve spoken to the neighbor about the problem.
-Be sure to record the dates, times, and durations of barking.
+Be sure to record the dates, times and durations of barking.

 Note: Continual dog barking is a misdemeanor violation that must be witnessed for legal action to go forward.
 If you have witnessed a violation and file a complaint to remedy a situation, it is likely that you need to appear in court.